 |Kenworthey||Bilz||2120 Eckfirstname.lastname@example.org||/assets/242600/fullsize/kenwortheybilz.pdf|| ||Kenworthey Bilz focuses her scholarship on how social psychological processes can inform the study of law.
 Specifically, she is interested in how legal institutions, laws, rules and practices affect perceptions of legitimacy, morality, and justice, which in turn affect behavior.
 She draws most of her examples from the area of criminal law and evidence, and empirically tests her theories experimentally, using the theories and methods of social psychology.
 Before entering law teaching, she clerked for the Honorable Frank Easterbrook on the United States Court of Appeals for the Seventh Circuit.
 She teaches law at the University of Illinois at Urbana-Champaign and is a visiting professor at Notre Dame Law School for fall 2017.|| ||/assets/242601/300x/bilz_kenworthey.jpg||Visiting Professor||Leslie Berg|

-Allen spent 12 years working for newspapers in Indiana, Michigan, and Virginia.
+Allen spent 12 years working for newspapers in Virginia, Michigan, and Indiana before joining the Law School in 2017.
 He primarily wrote about business and politics during his time as a newspaper reporter.
 He has covered technology startups and Fortune 500 companies as well as congressional campaigns and the Indiana General Assembly.

 |Kevin||Burke||1190 Eck Hall of Lawfirstname.lastname@example.org|| || ||Adjunct Faculty||kburke17|